acarrab/acarrab.github.io/Content/about.md

 # About me

-Hello people, this page is coming to you live from a server somewhere on the interweb!

-Anyways, my name is Angelo and I am a Senior Computer Science Student at Clemson.
-I do things and some of those things are, well, on this website.

 ## Interests

-I started out at Clemson University on a pre-med and computer science track; However, saw the impact that was possible by going with a more computer science oriented approach.
-Since then, I have worked on and helped with a handful of medically based research projects.
-I plan on going to graduate school and applying/developing my skills in order to contribute to the progression of the medical field.
+I started out at Clemson University on a pre-med and computer science track; However, saw the impact and outreach that was achievable through computer science (as well as the fun projects!).
+Since then, I have made myself much more oriented towards computer science and mathematics as it seems that the two fields should almost go hand in hand.

+Some of the projects that I worked on in the past were medically oriented.
+The current one being worked on is described in depth [here](#/projects/topic_modeling_and_hypothesis_generation).
+The other, worked on sophomore year, was a smaller sized project in which I helped with the implementation of dynamic time warping for searching for signals efficiently in a database of EEG records.

+Other projects were mostly for exploration into different topics within computing, like a [networking research project](#/projects/pubsub_architecture_analysis) that I helped with.
+Most of the school projects that I do, I enjoy and do a bit of extra work on them as well.
+The projects that I included were those that nice visual outputs at the end.
+Namely: [2D Game Engine Design](#/school_work/2017_Spring_2D_Game_Engine_Design), [Computer Graphics](#/school_work/2017_Spring_Computer_Graphics), and an older [Ray Tracer Project](#/school_work/2015_Spring_102_RayTracer)

+I plan on going to graduate school and applying/developing my skills in order to contribute to the progression of the medical field or any other field where the result seems to be overwhelmingly beneficial.

-I enjoy working with algorithm design, machine learning, and big data.
+I enjoy working with algorithm design, machine learning, and [big data](#/projects/topic_modeling_and_hypothesis_generation).

 [Websites](/OldWebsite) and other computer graphics related applications are fun as well.